metahoof/docs/docs/whitepaper/genesis.md

 This breakdown ensures fair distribution among core community pillars:

 - **Founders Allocation (535)**: Reserved for early supporters via Founders Collection Passes, recognizing their vital role in launching MetaHoof.
-- **Collaboration Pass (500)**: Represents the one-of-one **MetaHoof Bloodline Forge Pass** — a ultra-exclusive NFT that empowers its holder to co-design a new Genesis bloodline, set the mint parameters, and launch 500 Genesis horses in a single drop (no further mints), unlocking full G1 capabilities.
+- **Collaboration Pass (500)**: Represents the one-of-one **MetaHoof Bloodline Forge Pass** — a super-exclusive NFT that empowers its holder to co-design a new Genesis bloodline, set the mint parameters, and launch 500 Genesis horses in a single drop (no further mints), unlocking full G1 capabilities.
 - **Public Mint (1,465)**: Open to the wider community, providing broad access while maintaining exclusivity.

 ## 4️⃣ Core Utilities & Benefits